-4This can be used as a standalone evaluation board or in conjunction with the EVAL-CONTROL BOARD for evaluation/demonstration purposes.
+4This can be used as a stand-alone evaluation board or in conjunction with the EVAL-CONTROL BOARD for evaluation/demonstration purposes.
+5This board is a complete unit allowing a PC to control and communicate with all Analog Devices, Inc. evaluation boards ending in the

-5This board is a complete unit allowing a PC to control and communicate with all Analog Devices, Inc. evaluation boards ending in the CB designators.
-To order a complete evaluation kit, the particular ADC evaluation board needs to be ordered, e.g., EVAL-AD7851CB, the EVAL-CONTROL BRD2, and a 12 V ac transformer.
-See the Evaluation Board application note for more information.
+CB designators.